northpolesec/santa/docs/docs/deployment/profile-system-extension.md

 :::

-Your MDM _may_ also have options to prevent removal of the system extension, either by itself or by a user.
-If these are available you should strongly consider enabling them.
+Your MDM _may_ also have options to prevent removal of the system extension, either by itself or by a user (`NonRemovableSystemExtensions` or `NonRemovableFromUISystemExtensions` keys).
+If these are available you should strongly consider enabling them; they make it much more difficult for both users and malicious scripts from bypassing Santa.
+If you decide at some later point to uninstall Santa, you will need to remove the system extension profile before attempting to uninstall.

 ## Example Profile